Graphixa/WinForge/README.md

 ``set-executionpolicy bypass``

-## Running the Script 💻

 You can execute the script remotely by running the following:

 ``irm https://raw.githubusercontent.com/Graphixa/WinForge/main/winforge.ps1 | iex``

-## Running the Script w/ Parameters ⚡
+# Running the Script with Parameters ⚡

 The best part about WinForge is you can design your own single-line command to run on any Windows machine.
 Simply replace any of the options in the parameters below with your own URL's or options [Parameter options listed below].

 - Refer to the **Paramater Options** and modify the parameter options to your own config files, urls, options and wallpaper.

-Use the following as an example on how to run the script remotely - Make sure to replace with your own options:
+Use the following as an example of the syntax for running Winforge with predefined parameters to deploy your system with a single line - **Replace with your own options:**

 ``& ([scriptblock]::Create((irm https://raw.githubusercontent.com/Graphixa/WinForge/main/winforge.ps1))) -theme dark -wallpaper "https://images.pexels.com/photos/2478248/pexels-photo-2478248.jpeg" -wallpaperStyle 'fill' -computerName "WinForgePC" -settings "https://raw.githubusercontent.com/Graphixa/WinForge/main/ooshutup10.cfg" -apps "https://raw.githubusercontent.com/Graphixa/WinForge/main/applist.json -activate yes"``